segmentio/segment-docs/src/connections/destinations/catalog/batch/index.md

 * Batch.com supports the `screen`, `track`, `identify` and `group` methods.

 * Make a Batch.com account.
-* Turn on Batch.com via Segment dashboard.
+* Turn on Batch.com using Segment dashboard.
 * Enter your Batch LIVE API Key.
 You can find it in your dashboard, under 'settings'.

-Events tracked via Segment's `track`/`screen` will automatically be tracked. `Identify` and `group` calls will also be mapped to Batch user data.
+Events tracked using Segment's `track`/`screen` will automatically be tracked. `Identify` and `group` calls will also be mapped to Batch user data.

 ## Android